databrickslabs/dlt-meta/docs/content/_index.md

 ## Project Overview
-DLT-META is a metadata-driven framework designed to work with Databricks Delta Live Tables (DLT).
+DLT-META is a metadata-driven framework designed to work with Databricks Lakeflow Declarative Pipelines .
 This framework enables the automation of bronze and silver data pipelines by leveraging metadata recorded in an onboarding JSON file.
 This file, known as the Dataflowspec, serves as the data flow specification, detailing the source and target metadata required for the pipelines.

-In practice, a single generic DLT pipeline reads the Dataflowspec and uses it to orchestrate and run the necessary data processing workloads.
+In practice, a single generic  pipeline reads the Dataflowspec and uses it to orchestrate and run the necessary data processing workloads.
 This approach streamlines the development and management of data pipelines, allowing for a more efficient and scalable data processing workflow

 ### DLT-META components: